From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Introduction

+provided by the trace of Frobenius to find the relation between character sheaves on $G$ and characters of $G(\Fq)$.
+Then we return to our motivating application and use character sheaves to geometrize and categorify quasicharacters algebraic tori over local fields.

+We begin our study of category $\CS(G)$ by returning to the case when $G$ is a connected commutative algebraic group over $\Fq$, revisiting Deligne's function-sheaf dictionary (\S\ref{sec:category}).
+We consider character sheaves that arise via base change to $\bFq$ from local systems on $G$ (\S\ref{ssec:descentG}) and those that appear in a pushforward from a constant sheaf along a discrete isogeny $H \to G$ (\S\ref{ssec:discrete_isogenies}).
+While these constructions make sense even for non-connected $G$, in the connected case we show that every character sheaf can be described in both of these ways (\S\ref{ssec:connected}).
+We use this fact to prove that $\TrFrob{G} : \CS(G) \to G(\Fq)^*$ is an isomorphism for connected commutative algebraic groups $G$.
+We also determine the automorphism groups of character sheaves on such $G$.
+These facts are well known.

-We first test the category of quasicharacter sheaves by examining its objects on \'etale commutative group schemes $G$ over $\Fq$ (\S\ref{sec:etale}); \'etale group schemes form a counterpoint to connected algebraic groups, since the component group of any smooth group scheme is an \'etale group scheme.
-Our key tools for understanding the trace of Frobenius in the \'etale case are a reinterpretation of $\QC(G)$ in terms of stalks (\S\ref{ssec:stalks}) and a relationship with the Hochschild-Serre spectral sequence (\S\ref{ssec:E}) for $\Weil{} \ltimes \bG$, where $\Weil{} \subset \Gal(\Fq/\Fq)$ is the Weil group for $\Fq$.
-We define (\S\ref{ssec:S}) an isomorphism $S_G$ from $\QCiso{G}$ to the second cohomology of the total space of the spectral sequence
+Next, we consider character sheaves on \'etale commutative group schemes $G$ over $\Fq$ (\S\ref{sec:etale}). \'Etale group schemes form a counterpoint to connected algebraic groups, since the component group of any smooth group scheme is an \'etale group scheme.
+Our key tools for understanding the trace of Frobenius in the \'etale case are a reinterpretation of $\CS(G)$ in terms of stalks (\S\ref{ssec:stalks}) and the Hochschild-Serre spectral sequence (\S\ref{ssec:E}) for $\Weil{} \ltimes \bG$, where $\Weil{} \subset \Gal(\Fq/\Fq)$ is the Weil group for $\Fq$.
+We define (\S\ref{ssec:S}) an isomorphism $S_G$ from $\CSiso{G}$ to the second cohomology of the total space of the spectral sequence

 Paired with the short exact sequence